PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 arguments, surrounding calls, dependency, public API, or TensorFlow behavior.
 Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Transpose-binary bridge direct result retention implementation checkpoint

+The sole raw guarded expression now retains its unchanged two-key dictionary as `_layout_pass_set_1_transpose_binary_bridge_stats`.
+The target remains unconsumed and observation-only.
+The `enable_transpose_binary_bridge_optimizations` guard and its no-else policy are unchanged.

+No result schema, GraphIndex ownership, rewrite cap, candidate handling, pruning, layout synchronization, feature guard, direct argument, surrounding production call, dependency, public API, or TensorFlow boundary changed.
+Zero counters remain insufficient to infer absence of mutation.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.58s`
+- indexed owner and recovery behavior, quantized-activation and duplicate- fanout boundaries, architecture, and pass-efficiency coverage:
+  `347 passed in 18.42s`
+- branch-changed broad suite: `1633 passed in 30.06s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, inventory all direct and nested `_run_gate_layout_pass_cluster()` forms before changing the next raw boundary.
+Commit and push only; do not create, reopen, or update a pull request.